 7. For another example, consider the behaviour of the UK government in going to war in Iraq (as part of the US's 'coalition') in 2003, despite the fact that the United Nations at the time clearly stated (a) it would be

 illegal to go to war, and (b) the UN’s weapons inspection team confirmed that Iraq had no ‘weapons of mass destruction’.
 (More on this here

 ) Once the US and UK launched this war hundreds of thousands of Iraqi men, women and children were then killed, along with thousands of coalition personnel.
 Bush and Blair, the leaders of the US and UK (and their other 'coalition' partners) should face the International Criminal Court, along with the members of (deceased) Saddam Hussein's oppressive state machine.
 However, there seems little chance this will ever happen.
 The international laws which should apply equally to all have never yet been applied to leaders of the big superpowers.

-5. Unfortunately, there is a big silence, a mental 'blank' on security, conflict and peace which reflects the ideological mindsets and the vested interests of governments and corporations around the world.
-Often conflicts are fought out in 'proxy wars' where the opposing forces have the overt or covert backing of the big 'superpowers'.
-Examples currently include both eastern Ukraine and Syria with (in both of these cases) opposing forces backed by Russia and the US-led NATO countries, with various levels of secrecy over specific types of military support being given by each of the big powers.
+8. Unfortunately, this big silence (a mental 'blank' on security, conflict and peace) reflects the ideological mindsets and the vested interests of governments, international bodies and arms corporations around the world.
+Often conflicts are fought out in 'proxy wars' where the opposing forces have the overt or covert backing of big 'superpowers'.
+Examples currently include both eastern Ukraine and Syria with (in both of these cases) opposing forces backed by Russia and the US-led NATO countries.
+There are always various levels of secrecy over what specific types of military support are being given by each of the big powers.
 The global arms industry feeds - and feeds off - such tensions and conflicts.